 But for many kids, sleep begets sleep.
 The more tired—or even overtired your child is leading up to bedtime—the harder it can be for him to fall asleep.
 In fact, the 2 year old sleep regression can often be a result of him already being tired long before bedtime starts.

 The easiest way to experiment with sleep is to have an earlier bedtime.
 Have your child sleep not when he’s beyond tired, but at that comfortable place of welcomed drowsiness.
 You could move bedtime up as little as 15-30 minutes at a time to see if that can help him sleep well that night.

 4. Do as much of the routine in your child’s room

 I noticed that my kids and I spent a lot of time in the living room, the kitchen, even my bedroom, far more than we did in their bedroom.
 Their bedroom remained almost untouched… until it was time to sleep.

 You can imagine that this doesn’t always make the room as inviting or pleasant when we hadn’t spent a single minute in it since waking up that morning.

 Making your child’s room feel welcoming and “normal” can ease her fears and anxiety come nighttime.
 And the best way to do that is to do as much of your routine in her room.
-After her bath, get her dressed in the bedroom instead of the bathroom, and read bedtime books next to her bed.
+After her bath, get her dressed in the bedroom instead of the bathroom, and read books (maybe those to ease her anxieties) next to her bed.

 This can make the transition into sleep much easier since she’s already in the room, especially after having spent a few pleasant moments in there with you.